sass/dart-sass-language-server/docs/contributing/debugging.md

 The quickest way to test the language server is to debug the language extension in Visual Studio Code.
 A debugging launch configuration is included in the repository.
 To use it:

-1. open this repository in VS Code
+1. Open this repository in VS Code.
-2. go to the Run and Debug view
+2. Go to the Run and Debug view.
-3. Pick Debug extension and language server from the menu
+3. Pick Debug extension and language server from the menu.
-4. Click Start debugging
+4. Click Start debugging.

 This will open another window of Visual Studio Code, this one running as an `[Extension Development Host]`.